Connect for Health Social Prescribing

 How the service works

-• Book follow-up appointments: Check your progress against your action plan and arrange extra support where needed.
+- Book follow-up appointments to check your progress against your action plan and arrange extra support where needed.

 Our Connect for Health services